 You'll be missing out on celebrating with dear friends and family and some may be miffed that you didn't include them.

 Mothers of the bride especially tend to have hurt feelings when they find out that their daughters didn't invite them to their wedding.
-If your parents already don't approve of your fiance, this might be the proverbial straw that broke the camel's back, and your new husband may never have a good relationship with the family.
+If your parents already don't approve of your fiance, this might be the proverbial straw that breaks the camel's back, and your new spouse may never have a good relationship with the family.

 You'll also be missing out on the chance to fulfill your wedding dreams.
 Some report that after eloping, they always think about the wedding they never had.
 You might also miss the opportunity to reconnect with friends and loved ones who live far away but would come for a wedding.
 And of course, there are the pictures and memories you'll miss -- instead of looking back on pictures of yourself in a beautiful setting surrounded by loved ones, you might have only a few pics of yourself in an impersonal city hall.